mariadb-corporation/MaxScale/About/Limitations.md

 ## Limitations in the Read/Write Splitter

-### Scale-out limitations

-In master-slave replication cluster also read-only queries are routed to master too in the following situations:
+Read queries are routed to the master server in the following situations:

 * if they are executed inside an open transaction